ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 * Select an instance and create an image from that instance's boot volume.
 The new image inherits the boot volume encryption (customer-managed or IBM-managed).

-* Select an instance, create an image from that instance's boot volume, and specify different encryption.
-For example, if the instance's boot volume was encrypted with IBM-managed encryption, you can select customer-managed encryption for the new image.
+* Select an instance, create an image from that instance's boot volume, and specify a different encryption.
+For example, if the boot volume was encrypted with IBM-managed encryption, you can select customer-managed encryption for the new image.

 * Create an image from a boot volume in the list of Block Storage volumes.
 The volume must be a boot volume that is attached to a virtual server instance.